crcdng/smart_contract_101_ligo/README.md

 1. Download and install the [Visual Studio Code code editor](https://code.visualstudio.com/)

-2. Install the [Homebrew](https://brew.sh/) tool environment: open a Terminal and execute this command
+2. Install the [Homebrew](https://brew.sh/) tooling environment: open a Terminal (press command-Spacebar and type "terminal"), then execute this command in the Terminal

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-If you do not have Apple's XCode already installed, make sure that you confirm when prompted "The XCode Command Line Tools will be installed."
+If you do not already have Apple's XCode installed, make sure that you confirm when the installations prompts you with "The XCode Command Line Tools will be installed."
 Alternatively, you can also get XCode from the Apple App Store.

 ### Install LIGO specific development tools

 3. Install the Tezos client

-In the Terminal execute this command
+In the Terminal, execute this command

 `brew tap serokell/tezos-packaging-stable https://github.com/serokell/tezos-packaging-stable.git`